craftcms/cms/docs/config-settings.md

 :::

 ::: tip
-The DB, file, Memcache(d), and Redis cache methods each have their own additional config settings, which must be set in separate config files in the craft/config/ folder (dbcache.php, filecache.php, memcache.php and rediscache.php, respectively).
+The DB, file, Memcache(d), and Redis cache methods each have their own additional config settings, which must be set in separate config files in the `craft/config/` folder (`dbcache.php`, `filecache.php`, `memcache.php` and `rediscache.php`, respectively).
 You can find their default values in craft/app/etc/config/defaults/.
 :::

 ### `customAsciiCharMappings`